10 Best Video Recorders for PC

 Pros:

-• Free and open-source video recorder.
+• Completely free and open-source video recorder.

-• Supports live streaming and multi-source recording.
+• Handles live feed and multi-source logging.

-• No watermarks or time limits.
+• No annoying watermarks or time limits.

 Cons: